Many Authors.

 Overcome Barriers

-By providing easy-to-use tools and a supportive environment, Collective Authorship helps overcome common barriers to storytelling, such as lack of time or discomfort with technology, making it simple for everyone to contribute.
+By providing easy-to-use tools and a supportive environment, Apptegy can help your district and schools overcome common barriers to storytelling, such as lack of time or discomfort with technology, making it simple for everyone to contribute.

-Collective Authorship reimagines school marketing by shifting from a singular, top-down narrative to a decentralized model where every staff member becomes a co-author of the district's story.
-This approach taps into the authentic, daily experiences within schools, showcasing the myriad "moments of awe" that often go unseen.
+Shared storytelling reimagines school marketing by shifting from a singular, top-down narrative to a decentralized model where every staff member contributes to the district's story with their own voice.

 Authentic Storytelling

-Instead of a singular, controlled message, Collective Authorship allows for a multitude of diverse, first-hand stories to be shared, creating a more genuine and relatable portrayal of the district
+Instead of a singular, controlled message, Apptegy allows for a multitude of first-hand stories to be shared, creating a more genuine and relatable portrayal of the district.

 Increased Visibility and Engagement